LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ![Jupyter Notebook Running](http://127.0.0.1/assets/lab9-3.png)

 ### Step 4: Key Phrase Detection
-**Answer**: Key phrases are sub-groups of words that are extracted from the whole sentence, which serves as classifiers and provide important concepts in the text.
+**Answer**: Key phrases are sub-groups of words that are extracted from the whole sentence, which serves as classifiers and provide important concepts to the text.

 ```
 def detect_key_phrases(text, language_code='en'):